Beraliv/beraliv.dev/packages/blog/content/blog/2021-04-05-pick-under-the-hood/index.md

 ---
 title: Pick under the hood
 date: "2021-04-05"
 description: First challenge is Pick.
-It's usually used when 1️⃣ you don't want to repeat yourself 2️⃣ type is based on another type
+It's usually used when you need to declare the type which is based on another type.
+And you know in advance which keys are included.
 labels:
   - typescript
   - easy